Rolex-Github/BigScaleAnalytics/week1/readme.md

 * Try the API link above to see what the returned object looks like.
 It will make it easier for you to understand how to access the desired data from your code.
 You may also want to look into Python's default [`json`](https://docs.python.org/3/library/json.html) library.
 * There are several ways to make HTTP requests from Python.
 You can use the [`requests`](https://requests.readthedocs.io/en/master/) library, for example.
 * To go back to your code after having deployed the function, you must go to your list of cloud functions, click the function, then click the "Edit" button at the top.
 The console will ask you to review the configuration first; you can simply click "Next".

+**Entirely optional (will not be covered this time)**:
+* If you'd like to check out a different cloud service, you can also have a look on your own at **Microsoft Azure**.
+For a walkthrough of Microsoft Azure, check the document in this Git folder in your own time.
+* Create an account on [Microsoft Azure](https://azure.microsoft.com/en-us/free/students/) and get a student subscription (you will receive a free $100 credit for one year).
+* The documentation is available here: [Microsoft](https://docs.microsoft.com/en-us/learn/).